What we do

 Women Empowerment and Leadership Academy for Development (WELeAD)

-CPF is developing a learning programme for managers and staff of NGOs, development consultants, researchers, volunteers and other practitioners to strengthen networks and provide a platform to decolonise development consulting and advisory services.
+CPF is also developing a learning programme for managers and staff of NGOs, development consultants, researchers, volunteers and other practitioners to strengthen networks and provide a platform to decolonise development consulting and advisory services.